-Did you know that the average amount of leaks generated by households account for roughly 10,000 gallons of water?
+Did you know that the average amount of leaks generated by households accounts for roughly 10,000 gallons of water?
 Some of the main things that cause water leakage are dripping faucets, worn-out toilet flappers, leaking valves, and so on.
 Additionally, by attempting to correct water leaks, you can save up to 10 percent on your water bills.

 So, if you’ve reached this article, the odds are that you’re dealing with a leaking toilet.
 Read our brief guide to learn how to fix a toilet that leaks and solve this issue!

 First Things First

 If possible, you should avoid utilizing a leaking toilet.
 Usually, the leaking water is dirty, which could lead to unpleasant odors, as well as other health hazards.
-At the same time, if there is constantly water in the proximity of your toilet, this could cause damage to your flooring and subflooring.
+At the same time, if there is constant water in the proximity of your toilet, this could cause damage to your flooring and subflooring.
 Plus, in the case in which the leaking toilet is located on the second story, the first-floor ceiling is likely to get damaged.

 How to Identify the Problem?

 Before we talk about how to fix a leaking toilet, the first thing you should do is identify the problem.
 In general, this issue is caused by loose tee bolts – which are the plastic-covered bolts located at the base of the unit.

 In this case, what you have to do is remove the plastic covers by using an adjustable, open-end or box-end wrench, in order to regulate the bolts.
 At the same time, ensure that the toilet is positioned accordingly on the floor.
 If it is un-level, this might end up breaking the seal, as it exercises undue pressure on the tee bolts.

 If you’re still dealing with leaks once you’ve tightened the tee bolts, the problem might be a damaged wax ring.
 For the most part, replacing this is quite easy.
 Nevertheless, you’ll have to remove the toilet from the floor in order to do that.